GLADYS-CODES/phase-3-sinatra-react-project/README.md

 This project was made to practice creating and using a relational database and API using Ruby, Active Record, and Sinatra.
-The front end was made with React.
+The front end was made using React.

 When users visit the page they are greeted with a message letting them know the intention of the website.